Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **Artificial intelligence represents the next monumental leap in this accelerating curve.** AI is poised to transform not just individual industries but the very foundations of economic and social systems.

-Some of AI’s breakthroughs already include:
+Some of AI's breakthroughs already include:

 * **Mastering complex strategy games like Go**[^9] where there are more possible board positions than there are atoms in the universe[^10].